EducloudHQ/rest_with_sam_typescript/content/create/create_weather_lambda_function.md

  town = JSON.parse(event.body).town

 ```
 Remember we specified `id` as the primary key for the table.
-When inserting data
-into the table, we must have an `id` key value pair.
+When inserting data into the table, we must have an `id` key value pair.

-This `id` value must be unique for each item.
-For this case, generate a random number and assign to the id.
+This `id` value must be unique for each item and its of type `string`.
+For this case, generate a random number cast it to type `string` and assign to the id.

 ```ts
 var weather_id = Math.floor(Math.random() * 1000).toString();